 For all of eduNEXT subscribers wondering when the latest version will be available in their Software, we are already working in the addition of all our exclusive features and extensions into this new version and we’ll keep you posted about the schedules for the upgrades.

-If you want to enjoy the latest features in an open edX installation that is professionally managed and continuously updated, consider one of eduNEXT Open edX software as a service subscriptions.
+If you want to enjoy the latest features in an open edX installation that is professionally managed and continuously updated, consider one of eduNEXT Open edX Cloud subscriptions.